16.01 Appointment with Right of First Refusal

 16.04 Maximum Teaching Assignment

-No individual shall, through right of first refusal or otherwise, secure more than twelve (12) credit units in the Regular Session unless the Vice-President (Academic) has approved the teaching assignment and the Employer has provided notification to the Union, confirming that no applicant with right of first refusal, nor any applicant who has applied and taught the course previously as a sessional, is being displaced.
+No individual shall, through right of first refusal or otherwise, secure more than twelve (12) credit units in the Fall and Winter Session unless the Vice-President (Academic) has approved the teaching assignment and the Employer has provided notification to the Union, confirming that no applicant with right of first refusal, nor any applicant who has applied and taught the course previously as a sessional, is being displaced.
 (Agreed June 20, 2007.)

 An employee who has been assigned eighteen (18) credit units within the twelve (12) month period between September 1 and August 31 shall not be appointed to teach an additional course during the same twelve (12) month period if there is any other applicant possessing the right of first refusal for that course or failing that, any other applicant who has previously taught the course as a sessional lecturer and whom the University wishes to hire.
 The exception to this provision would be in the case of a course cancellation as described in Article 17.04.